Diehl Metall: History

-Years of foundation
+Foundation, 1902

 In 1902 Margarete, née Schmidt (August 25, 1880, in Nuremberg), and Heinrich Diehl (born August 3, 1878, in Kölschhausen, died in Nuremberg) established an art foundry in Nuremberg.
 In 1914 they began producing rods and drop-forged parts which were launched at the Geuderstrasse site in Nuremberg.

 In the next few years a metal producing plant and a modern extrusion press for the production of rods and tubes were constructed.
 In 1930 Karl Diehl, only son of Margarete and Heinrich Diehl, joined the parents’ company.
 He took on the metal processing company shortly before Second Worldwar.
 In 1938 they began building a new plant for semi-finished products at Röthenbach an der Pegnitz.

-Historic years
+1938-1999

 During World War II, major parts of the plant facilities were destroyed by air raids and almost the entire company's equipment was dismantled.
 On the basis of remaining presses, furnaces and machine tools, Diehl started to reconstruct its facilities.
 The foundry was converted from light to heavy metal.

-In 1951 the setup of a 3,500-ton press took place.
+In 1951, the setup of a 3,500-ton press took place.
 Diehl Metall started the production of synchronizer rings in 1956.

 The company acquired Sundwiger Messingwerk KG in Hemer and became a manufacturer of rolled products.
 During the next years Diehl Metall built a new tube plant including a 1,600-ton press and established the first continuous dual-string casting plant for brass, with an annual capacity of 47,000 tons.

-In 1973 Diehl do Brasil Metalúrgica was formed by Diehl Metall in São Paulo, Brazil.
+In 1973, Diehl do Brasil Metalúrgica was formed by Diehl Metall in São Paulo, Brazil.

 From 1974 until 1984 the drop forge was expanded, another tube press was installed, a dust filtration system for the foundry was constructed and increased by the "Demag Continuous Casting System".
 In 1977 the so-called "Schumag hall" was set up.
 In 1981 a new strip rolling mill at Sundwiger Messingwerk was erected.

 In 1985 heat recovery systems were installed in the foundry.
 At the same time the laboratory building at Diehl Metall Messing was extended.
 In 1990 Diehl Metall took part in a pilot project by the "Berlin Department of Environment" and set up a new dust filtration system.

 In 1988, in Shenzhen, north of Hong Kong/China, a slitting and service center was established.
 Diehl Metall Schmiedetechnik was relocated to new facilities.

-New headquarters of Diehl Metall

 In 1999 Röthenbach an der Pegnitz became the headquarters of the corporate division Diehl Metall.
 One year later Diehl Metall took over The Miller Company (US).